saibhagyasrikolla/saibhagyasrikolla/README.md

 - 👋 Hi, I’m @saibhagyasrikolla
 - 👀 I’m interested in coding, learning new technologies/things which are unknown to me, playing badminton and indoor games and  travelling.
-- 🌱 I’m currently learning Java Full Stack Development course in Tech Mahindra Smart Academy, Visakhapatnam.
+- 🌱 Completed Certificate in Java Full Stack Development course in Tech Mahindra Smart Academy, Visakhapatnam.

 <!---
 saibhagyasrikolla/saibhagyasrikolla is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.